NVIDIA/grcuda/README.md

 7. **Install GrCUDA with** `./install.sh`

-8. **Setup your IDE with** `mx ideinit`
+8. **Setup your IDE**
+    1. `mx ideinit` from `$GRCUDA_HOME`, to setup the IDE
+    2. Open Idea and select *"open project"*, then open GrCUDA
-* See this [guide](https://github.com/graalvm/mx/blob/master/docs/IDE.md) to configure the syntax checker
+    3. See this [guide](https://github.com/graalvm/mx/blob/master/docs/IDE.md) to configure the syntax checker
-* In IntelliJ Idea, install the Python plugin, then do Project Structure -> SDKs -> Create a new Python 2.7 Virtual Environment, it is used by `mx`
+    4. In IntelliJ Idea, install the Python plugin with `Settings -> Plugin -> Search "Python"`, then do `Project Structure -> SDKs -> Create a new Python 3.8 Virtual Environment`, it is used by `mx`
-* In IntelliJ Idea, Project Structures -> Modules -> Set the Module SDK (under Dependencies) of `mx` and submodules to your Java SDK (e.g. `11`)
+    5. Select the right JVM.
+It should select automatically your `$JAVA_HOME`.
+Othewise, `Project Structures -> Modules -> Set the Module SDK (under Dependencies)` of `mx` and submodules to your Java SDK (e.g. `11`).
+You can pick either the `labsjdk` or `graalvm`.
         * This is also given by the `configure` option if you try to build the project in IntelliJ Idea before setting these options.
 Set your project Java SDK (e.g. `11`) for those missing modules
         * When building for the first time in Intellij Idea, you might get errors like `cannot use --export for target 1.8`, which means that some package is being build with Java 8.
+        * For these packages, there are two possible solutions.
+Try either of them, and stick to the one that works for you

-For those packages (look at the log to find them), manually specify a more recent SDK (e.g. `11`) as you did in step above
-    * If you get errors of missing symbols, follow IntelliJ's hints and export the requested packages
+            a.
+For those packages (look at the log to find them), manually specify a more recent SDK (e.g. `11`) as you did in step above.
+If you get errors of missing symbols, follow IntelliJ's hints and export the requested packages

-* Also update the project SDK and the default JUnit configurations to use the GraalVM SDK in `$GRAAL_HOME`, and update the `PATH` variable so that it can find `nvcc`
+            b.
+Remove the exports. `File -> Settings -> Build ... -> Java Compiler`, then remove all the `--export` flags.
+    7. To run tests:

+        a.
+Go to `Run (top bar) -> Edit Configurations -> Edit configuration templates -> Junit`

+        b.
+(Not always necessary) By default, Idea should use your `env`.
+If not, make sure to have the same.
+Update the `PATH` variable so that it can find `nvcc`, and export `$GRAAL_HOME`.
+See `setup_machine_from_scratch.sh` to find all the environment variables.

-	* Modify the template Junit test configuration adding `-Djava.library.path="$GRAAL_HOME/lib` (in Java 11) to the VM options to find `trufflenfi` and update the environment variables with `PATH=your/path/env/var` to find `nvcc`
+        c.
+Modify the template Junit test configuration adding `-Djava.library.path="$GRAAL_HOME/lib` (in Java 11) to the VM options to find `trufflenfi`

-	* In IntelliJ Idea, Run -> Edit Configurations, then create a new JUnit configuration set to "All in package" with `com.nvidia.grcuda` as module and `com.nvidia.grcuda.test` below, add to VM options `-Djava.library.path="$GRAAL_HOME/lib"` (or your version of GraalVM).
-Specify the SDK by setting the GraalVM JRE in e.g. `$GRAAL_HOME`
+        d.
+In IntelliJ Idea, `Run -> Edit Configurations`.
+Create a new JUnit configuration set to `All in package` with `com.nvidia.grcuda` as module and `com.nvidia.grcuda.test` selected below.
+Add `-Djava.library.path="$GRAAL_HOME/lib"` (or your version of GraalVM) if it's not already in VM options.
+Specify the SDK by setting the GraalVM JRE in e.g. `$GRAAL_HOME`, if not specified already.
-	* Environment variables should have PATH identical to what you use in a shell

 9. **Run tests with** `mx unittest com.nvidia`
 * Run a specific test using, for example, `mx unittest com.nvidia.grcuda.test.gpu.ExecutionDAGTest#executionDAGConstructorTest`